Nemocas/AbstractAlgebra.jl/docs/src/direct_sum.md

 (Submodule over Integers with 2 generators and no relations, Hom: Submodule over Integers with 2 generators and no relations -> Free module of rank 5 over Integers)

 julia> D, f = direct_sum(S1, S2, S3)
-(DirectSumModule over Integers, AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule over Integers, Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule over Integers, Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule over Integers], AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: DirectSumModule over Integers -> Submodule over Integers with 2 generators and no relations, Hom: DirectSumModule over Integers -> Submodule over Integers with 2 generators and no relations, Hom: DirectSumModule over Integers -> Submodule over Integers with 2 generators and no relations])
+(DirectSumModule over integers, AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule, Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule, Hom: Submodule over Integers with 2 generators and no relations -> DirectSumModule], AbstractAlgebra.Generic.ModuleHomomorphism{BigInt}[Hom: DirectSumModule -> Submodule over Integers with 2 generators and no relations, Hom: DirectSumModule -> Submodule over Integers with 2 generators and no relations, Hom: DirectSumModule -> Submodule over Integers with 2 generators and no relations])
 ```

 ## Functionality for direct sums